 - The Georgia Business Expansion Support Act provides qualifying businesses with state income tax credits in a variety of areas.

 - Under the state incentive program, eligible businesses in Gwinnett County can take advantage of job tax credits.

 - Inducements are available through Gwinnett County for select businesses.
 For more information, call 678-377-4100.

 - The Small Business Development Center (SBDC), headquartered at the University of Georgia, provides business consulting and continuing education opportunities to entrepreneurs throughout Georgia. www.sbdc.uga.edu

 - Programs for new and operating small businesses also are offered through the Small Business Administration (SBA). www.sbaonline.sba.gov

 - The City of Suwanee is favorably regarded for its friendly, efficient service that minimizes red tape and maximizes your time and investment.

-- Our community and economic development manager will be happy to work with you to find the right “home” from among available spaces for your business.
+- Our economic development staff will be happy to work with you to find the right "home" from among available spaces for your business.

 - Gwinnett County is consistently rated among the nation’s best in economic strength.